avi1299/IR_Assignment/README.md

 		* input 1 as arguement for hypernym based relaxation
 		* input 2 as arguement for synonym based relaxation

+**Note**: Since we are using an multiple data structures to represent the corpus, passing a single location fot the inveted index in `test_queries.py`file won't cut it and passing multiple files is not efficient.
+Therefore, we have stored and read the required files from their default locations

 All operational deails are commented out or are present as docstrings in the code files.
 All discussions are present in the assignment report.